MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Proposed Method

-To this end, we introduce partial convolution mechanisms to enhance the extraction of potential feature representations within distinct local regions for multi-scale cloud segmentation.
-Concurrently, inspired by MALA \cite{MALA}, a novel approach that synergistically combines the precision of softmax attention with the low complexity of linear attention.
-This strategy enables our model to achieve an optimal trade-off between acquiring local feature information with global interaction capabilities and maintaining computationally efficient floating-point operations (FLOPs).
+Existing methodologies often extract multi-scale information from cloud clusters across consecutive frames, a process that frequently relies on standard dilated convolutions.
+This reliance typically neglects inter-channel feature interoperability and incurs significant latency penalties.
+To mitigate these limitations, the MPAC module introduces a partial convolution mechanism \cite{MALA} designed to enhance feature representation within distinct local regions.

-As depicted in the left side of Fig.~\ref{fig_1}, our encoder architecture comprises four consecutive convolutional layers.
-The first three layers consist of MPC blocks, while the last layer utilizes the MPA block.
-Each of the layers precedes a Multi-scale Extraction Layer (MEL), as shown in Fig.~\ref{fig_2} (a).
-The MEL serves for multi-scale feature extraction.
-Specifically, the input features $ F \in \mathbb{R}^{C \times H \times W} $, where $ C$, $H $, and $ W $ are channel, height, and width dimensions, are going through three strip convolutions of different scales after the $ 1 \times 1 $ convolution (the kernel size and stride are all 1), batch normalization (BN), and rectified linear unit (ReLU).
-Here, the scales of the strip convolutions are 7, 11, and 21, respectively.
-The reason why we chose the strip convolution is that the cloud clusters are scale varieties, while also reducing the computational complexity of the model.
-Notice that we employ the same strategy to set the size of convolution kernels as same as the literature \cite{SegNeXt, LG-Umer}.
+As illustrated in the left panel of Fig. \ref{fig_1}, the encoder comprises four consecutive convolutional stages.
+The initial three stages utilize Multi-scale Partial Convolution (MPC) blocks, while the final stage employs the Multi-scale Partial Attention (MPA) block.
+Each stage is preceded by a Multi-scale Extraction Layer (MEL), as shown in Fig.\ref{fig_2} (a).
+The MEL transforms input features $F \in \mathbb{R}^{C \times H \times W}$ through a CBR block comprising a $1 \times 1$ convolution, Batch Normalization (BN), and a Rectified Linear Unit (ReLU) activation.
+Subsequently, the features traverse three parallel strip convolutions with kernel scales of 7, 11, and 21, respectively.
+This kernel sizing strategy aligns with established protocols in segmentation literature \cite{SegNeXt, LG-Umer}.
+The encoder generates a hierarchical feature pyramid $f_{i}$ for $i \in \{1, 2, 3, 4\}$, where the resolution of $f_{i}$ is $H/2^{i} \times W/2^{i}$ with channel dimensions scaling as $64 \cdot 2^{i-1}$.

-In contrast to the conventional ground-based cloud image segmentation encoders, our MPAC addresses the challenge of scale variations in the same cloud cluster across different frames.
-This is achieved by adaptively extracting multi-scale contextual information through a combination of multi-scale strip dilated convolutions and partial convolution mechanisms.
-Notice that we employ the same strategy to set the layers as the literature \cite{PartialNet} to ensure network inference capability.
-The encoder takes the input image to obtain feature maps of different scales through four successive stages.
-Local features and semantic information can be obtained with each layer from the encoder.
-We denote the feature map of each layer as $ f_{i} (i \in[1,2,3,4]) $.
-The size of $ f_{i} $ is $ 2^{i-1}\cdot 64\times \left ( H/ 2^{i} \right ) \times \left ( W/ 2^{i} \right ) (i \in[1,2,3,4]) $.